 Ethereum wants to integrate Zk-Snarks as it enters its Metropolis phase and the way that they are planning to do so is by creating an alliance with Zcash which will include a mutual exchange of value.
 The chief developer of Zcash, Zooko Wilcox, gave a presentation in DevCon2 in Shanghai which explored the future of such an alliance.
 According to him, there are 3 ways that Z-Cash and by extension, zk-snarks could be integrated with Ethereum.

 The first method is called Baby Zoe (Zoe = Zcash on Ethereum).
 It adds a zk-snark pre-compiler on Ethereum and makes a mini Zcash smart contract on Ethereum.
-The idea is to see whether the Ethereum system can create a zk-snark enabled DAPP on top of its blockchain.
+The idea is to see whether the Ethereum system can create a zk-snark enabled DAPPs

-The Second method is to integrate the Ethereum computability inside the Zcash blockchain.
+The Second method is to integrate the Ethereum computability inside the Zcash.
 As Wilcox puts is, the greatest asset of Ethereum is its computability and people want to see whether they can integrate it on a zk-snark based blockchain like Zcash.
-Can people create DAPPS on a blockchain made on zero knowledge proofs?
+Can people create DAPPS made with zero knowledge proofs?
 That is something that they are waiting to see.